-Reinstatment here is considered economically challenging.
-It is also further from Devizes than the proposed site, just outside Lydeway, and no possibility of a segregated safe cycle route.
+Reinstatement here is considered economically challenging.
+It is also further from Devizes than the alternative site, just outside Lydeway, and no possibility of a segregated safe cycle route.

 Views of the approach to the Clock Inn, where there is a narrow road bridge over the railwayline.

 These views are of the upline towards London (left) and downline towards Westbury (right)